npm/rfcs/accepted/0026-add-types-metadata-to-package-json.md

 ## Implementation

-Personally, I think a simple check for the inclusion in the package tarball for any `.d.ts` file should be enough for TypeScript, and _I believe_ that a check for `.js.flow` would be enough for Flow typings.
+Personally, I think a check for the inclusion in the package tarball for any `.d.ts` file should be enough for TypeScript, and _I believe_ that a check for `.js.flow` would be enough for Flow typings.

 These can happen during `npm package` in the CLI.